How to Put Internationalisation into (Your Teaching) Practice?

 Provide online (open source) material

-• more and more universities are developing online learning materials which they then make available as an open educational resource.
+• more and more universities are developing online study materials which they then make available as an open educational resource.
 Examples are the platforms of the Georg-August-Universität Göttingen and the University of Michigan.
 Preferably choose (English) materials from partner universities whose quality is guaranteed, and for which you can make specific agreements, for example in the context of ENLIGHT (European University Network);

 • take into account the foreign language skills of your students.